carpentries/instructor-training/episodes/11-practice-teaching.md

 observing the work of others.
 The Carpentries pedagogical model supports lesson study by providing many opportunities for our instructors to learn from each other.
 In this training workshop, you will have opportunities to practice teaching for one another and to give each other feedback.
-You'll also have the opportunity to practice in front of an experienced instructor as part of your instructor training checkout.
+You will also have the opportunity to practice in front of an experienced instructor as part of your instructor training checkout.
 In addition, Carpentries Instructors always teach in pairs (or more), giving you the opportunity to learn by observing and to get feedback from your fellow instructors.